Wojtek242/route0/README.md

 FRR routing protocols are configured using configuration files.
 The details of how to write these configurations are on the [FRR documentation website](http://docs.frrouting.org/en/latest/).
-It is also possible to connect to running instances of the protocols.
+It is also possible to connect to a shell on running instances of the protocols and configure it from there.
 See the Mininet and Getting Started sections on how this can be done.

 ## Structure